 Ghee is the ideal fat to use for deep-frying, as it has a high smoke point of 250°C (482°F).
 Try using ghee to make onion pakodas, a gluten-free fried treat.

 2. Toasting Spices

 Traditional Indian cooking calls for toasting all spices before adding them to a dish for flavor.
-Toast your spices in ghee to infuse the cooking fat before making a soup, stew, or curry.
+Fry your spices in ghee to infuse the cooking fat before making a soup, stew, or curry.